tirza-s/CareerBuddy-AI-Assistant/README.md

 ## Welcome to Career Transition Buddy! 🎉

 This is simple AI-powered app is here to help anyone looking to make a career change.
 Whether you’re switching to a new role, or coming back to work after a break, Career Transition Buddy offers clear, practical advice to guide you every step of the way.

+This project is to showcase of my learning journey in AI and web development.
+While it's functional and user-friendly, it's also an early step in my growth as a developer.
+Thank you for understanding and for taking the time to explore my work 🙂

 ## What this buddy assistant can do ? ✨
 • Personalized Career Guidance: Simply type your career goal and the app will provide actionable advice tailored to your aspirations.